jeremie-borel/pyfilemaker2/README.md

 ### 4. DOC

-Their is no external doc but the function in the FmServer class have extensive docstring.
+There are no external docs but the function in the FmServer class have extensive docstring.
 Starts in particular with the server.py file.
 Moreover an FmServer object is likely the unique thing one will need to import from this package.

 ### 5. CHANGES